 4. Writing follow-ups – to the prospects, who opened the email, and to those who responded.
 The only “red flag” is “unsubscribe request.”

-See a detailed description of a typical day in the life of an SDRA Day in Life: SDR at CIENCE with valuable tips from our best employees.
+See a detailed description of a typical [tooltip text=”A Day in Life: SDR”]day in the life of an SDR[/tooltip] at CIENCE with valuable tips from our best employees.
 Use it as an inspiration to build your own timetable.

 Stage 5.
 Phone calling